lukitom/internship/backend/chat/README.md

 ### Database
 To create DB PostgresSQL:

+This will be used to connect PGAdmin with database

 `docker network create db-network`

 Modify DB user, password and DB name below and type the same in application config file